zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_crypto_attachment.rst

 crypto_type
-  Only for ``state=attached``: The crypto type of the crypto adapters that will be considered for attaching.
+  Only for \ :literal:`state=attached`\ : The crypto type of the crypto adapters that will be considered for attaching.

   | **required**: False
   | **type**: str